If you are late in your last trimester of pregnancy, you are probably eagerly awaiting any sign of labor.

-Signs of labour approaching
+Signs labor is approaching

-#1: Spontaneous rupture of membranes (SROM)
+Signs Of Labour #1.
+Spontaneous rupture of membranes (SROM)

 Commonly known as the ‘breaking of the waters’, this happens when the amniotic sac (which surrounds the baby) ruptures, resulting in amniotic fluid trickling or gushing from your vagina.

-If you think your waters have broken, stay calm and read Leaking Amniotic Fluid – Signs, Causes And Treatment to find out what you should do.
+For more information, read Leaking Amniotic Fluid – Signs, Causes And Treatment to find out what you should do.

 To time your contractions, count how many seconds there are between the start and the end of the contraction.
 You can also time how long it is between contractions by counting the number of minutes between the start of one contraction and the start of the next contraction.

-Contractions-Everything You Need To Know will help you understand how your uterus works at the different stages.
+Our article, Contractions | Everything You Need To Know, will help you understand how your uterus works at the different stages.

-Holding your breath to the count of 5 several times consecutively can stop the shivers.
+Holding your breath to the count of 5 several times consecutively can also stop the shivers.
 Another little trick you can try is to count backwards in threes from 20 (20, 17, 14, 11…)

 On the other hand, you might then feel more pressure on your bladder, which means more trips to the bathroom.

-Sometimes other people are the first to notice baby has dropped, as your tummy changes in appearance, which you might not have realized.
+Sometimes, other people are the first to notice baby has dropped, as your tummy changes in appearance, which you might not have realized.

 Be sure to read Pooping During Labour – Is It On Your Ultimate Horrors List? to help calm any anxieties.

-#7: Increased Braxton Hicks contractions
+Signs Of Labour #7.
+Increased Braxton Hicks contractions

-For more information read Braxton Hicks Contractions – What Are They?
+For more information, read Braxton Hicks Contractions – What Are They?

 There’s more information about this in 7 Signs That Labor Is 24 to 48 Hours Away.

-What should I do in early labour?
+What should I do in early labor?

-Don’t forget to check out our article Early Labor Tips & Suggestions for some ideas on how to help this stage of labour pass more quickly.
+You might be looking for some ideas on how to help this stage of labor pass more quickly.